How to Launch a Product on Reddit: The Complete 2026 Playbook

 Title Formulas That Work

 Your title determines whether people click.
-Based on analysis of hundreds of successful Reddit product launches, these formats consistently perform:
+Based on analysis of hundreds of successful Reddit product launches, these formats often perform:

-• "I built [product] because [problem]" -- The classic builder narrative
+- "I built [product] because [problem]" -- The classic builder narrative.
+Works in almost every subreddit.

-• "After [time/effort], I'm finally launching [product]" -- The persistence angle
+- "After [time/effort], I'm finally launching [product]" -- The persistence angle.
+Shows dedication.

-• "I spent [timeframe] building [product] and just launched it.
-Here's what I learned." -- The lessons angle
+- "I spent [timeframe] building [product] and just launched it.
+Here's what I learned." -- The lessons angle.
+Attracts people interested in the journey, not just the product.

 For deeper title optimization strategies, read our guide on Reddit post title formulas.